gchurch/raytracer/README.md

-# C++ Raytracer
+# C++ Ray Tracer

-This is a raytracer graphics program created as part of the Computer Graphics unit at the Unversity of Bristol.
+This is a ray tracer graphics program created as part of the Computer Graphics unit at the Unversity of Bristol.
 The program is written in C++ and makes use of GLM and SDL.

 Features:
 - Antialiasing